marcguillemdev/aemet-marc-backend/README.md

 ## 🔧 Setup .env file

 The project uses environment variables to manage the most sensitive properties.
-The .env file must be located in .devcontainer:
+The .env file must be located in .devcontainer.

-    cd .devcontainer
-    nano .env

 The following properties has to be present:
  - MONGO_INITDB_ROOT_USERNAME=root